k-szczeciak/notes/_Projekte_/MarCator/MarCator_Versions.md

 - ANT - version format corrected
 - Hold logo after autooff when
 - all messages with the same timing 1 sec
-- Irregular Blinging at vallue edition in menue
+- Irregular Blinking at value edition in menue
 - "mm" symbol in menue applied in correspodning places
 - LED-t 0 time added with blinking at warning
 - Enhance automatic resolution switching (maxResolution):
 	- in menue when switching unit, between preset
 	- applies to preset and tolerance values, currently selected
 	- extended to inch - more thersholds
+	- in measurment
+	- in resolution selection, highest possible
+	- scaling back mus be done manual
 - Inch max value limit with extended Error message
 - Inch editing correction
 - mm rounding down when boundaries values given and displayed in menue and measurements